Privacy Policy

 Change of purpose

-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.
+We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason that is compatible with the original purpose.

-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+Contact us for an explanation of how the new purpose's processing is compatible with the original.
+If we need to use your personal data for unrelated purposes, we will notify you, and we will explain the legal basis that allows us to do so.

-Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where such processing is required or permitted by law.

 9. Disclosures of your personal data

-• Third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
-Alternatively, we may seek to acquire other businesses or merge with them.
+• We may choose to sell, transfer, or merge parts of our business or our assets to third parties.Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy policy.

 11. International transfers

 12. Some of our external third parties are based outside the European Economic Area (EEA) so we may be required to transfer your personal data outside the EEA from time to time.
+We ensure that your data is protected and that proper safeguards are in place when we transfer it out of the EEA.

 13. Data security

-We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have procedures to handle suspected data breaches and will notify you and any applicable regulator if required by law.

 15. Data retention